GenTToX/Kanders-Website/readme.md

 # Festival & Concert Guide Germany

-This project is a school assignment being developed by students to acquire fundamental knowledge in Java, PHP, CSS, HTML, and SQL.
+This project is a school assignment being developed by students to acquire fundamental knowledge in JavaScript, PHP, CSS, HTML, and MYSQL.
 Our aim is to create a website with a database where festivals and concerts in Germany can be displayed.
 What sets this project apart is the ability for users to add their own events.

 ## Features:
 - Display festivals and concerts across Germany.